thenoveltyseeker/thenoveltyseeker/README.md

 <!--
 **thenoveltyseeker/thenoveltyseeker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: --->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Ghosty
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Haskell
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source android projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
--->